skule/skule.ca/about/contact.md

 ## Office Hours

+Location: GB 173 (Galbraith Building)

-10am - 6pm Tuesday - Thursday
+Hours: 10am - 6pm, Tuesday - Thursday

 Due to changing Covid-19 circumstances, the office may be closed without notice.
 If it is not open during these hours, please reach out to [rhonda@skule.ca ](mailto:rhonda@skule.ca) or [president@skule.ca ](mailto:president@skule.ca)to get in touch.